 " Planned roadway and sewer improvements along East Brainerd Road and London Lane will increase development interest in this area.
 This area also encompasses some of the last remaining contiguous farmland in this part of the County.
-Landowners wishing to continue farming should be supported with development setbacks on adjacent properties and other policies outlined in the implementation toolbox.
+Landowners wishing to continue farming should be supported with increased landscaping provided by new developments and other policies outlined in the implementation toolbox.
 This is also an area that is well suited to cluster housing as conservation subdivisions supported by sewer and with potential lease back of preserved open space to the original landowner or an adjacent farmer.
 These conservation tools could also be utilized to provide public recreational trail access along Baker Ridge.